Alexandre Dumas: Career

 In March 1861, the kingdom of Italy was proclaimed, with Victor Emmanuel II as its king.
 Dumas travelled there and for the next three years participated in the movement for Italian unification.
 He founded and led a newspaper, Indipendente.
 While there, he befriended Giuseppe Garibaldi, whom he had long admired and with whom he shared a commitment to liberal republican principles as well as membership within Freemasonry.
 Returning to Paris in 1864, he published travel books about Italy.

 Despite Dumas's aristocratic background and personal success, he had to deal with discrimination related to his mixed-race ancestry.
 In 1843, he wrote the short novel Georges, which addressed some of the issues of race and the effects of colonialism.
 His response to a man who insulted him about his partial African ancestry has become famous.
 Dumas said:

 My father was a mulatto, my grandfather was a Negro, and my great-grandfather a monkey.
 You see, Sir, my family starts where yours ends.

+His best-known works include The Three Musketeers and The Count of Monte Cristo.